Migrate user profiles

 During the scheduled downtime, distribute the master image to the virtual machines.
 Ensure that they restart.
 At that point, the script runs, deletes the profiles from the P: drives, and shuts down the machines.

-When all of the machines are shut down, delete the startup script (or the line you added to your existing script).
+When all machines are shut down, delete the startup script (or the line you added to your existing script).

-Start all of the machines or let users log on.
+Start all machines or let users log on.
 From this point, profiles are stored on the virtual desktops’ C: drives.